 Sept.
 18 event highlights collaboration with Long Island University to expand Sanford Harmony Program; Sanford Institute of Philanthropy Symposium Scheduled for Nov.
 19

 San Diego, Calif. – Sept.
 18, 2014 – National University, the 2nd largest private, nonprofit institution of higher education in California, announces the grand opening of the Sanford Education Center and the national expansion of research-based initiatives aimed at empowering nonprofit leaders, educators and others serving the public good.
-The Center is made possible through the generous support of philanthropist and businessman Denny Sanford.
 Also part of today’s grand opening, National University is announcing three key milestones.
 The University is collaborating with Long Island University to expand to the East Coast the Sanford Harmony Program, which encourages positive relationships between girls and boys at the Pre-K through 6th grade.
 In addition, elements of the Sanford Inspire Program have been incorporated into National University’s own teacher programs, and the Sanford Institute of Philanthropy is expected to launch a Master of Arts Degree in Cause Leadership in Spring 2015.

 National University is leading the nationwide introduction of the Center’s three projects – Sanford Harmony Program, Sanford Inspire Program and the Sanford Institute of Philanthropy – from California to New York.
 All three initiatives are overseen at National University by Sanford Education Center Executive Director Dr. Allyson Handley, a former university president who earned her doctorate degree from one of the top education schools in the country, Johns Hopkins University.
 Today’s grand opening marks the unveiling of the Center’s state-of-the-art facilities at National University’s La Jolla, Calif. headquarters.
 The Center includes a lecture hall space, capacity for 150-plus people and integrated video technology.
 The result is an enhanced learning experience that will feature educational offerings being developed through the Sanford Institute of Philanthropy, which will be showcased during a Nov.
 19 Symposium.